Stardown-app/Stardown/docs/develop.md

 - [ ] **Right-clicking a link that is an image** might not show any context menu options due to browser limitations.
 If a context menu option appears, it should be "Copy markdown of image".
 - [ ] **Right-clicking a video** shows the "Copy markdown of video" option, but may require a second right-click for the correct context menu to appear because some videos (e.g. YouTube videos) have a special context menu.
 - [ ] **Right-clicking an audio player** shows the "Copy markdown of audio" option.
-- [ ] **Selecting the contents of a table and right-clicking the selection** shows four options: "Copy markdown of table", "Copy TSV of table", "Copy CSV of table", and "Copy HTML of table".
-Each option should result in a table with everything aligned correctly, leaving some cells empty and others duplicated.
+- [ ] **Selecting the contents of a table and right-clicking the selection** shows several options: "Copy markdown of table", "Copy TSV of table", "Copy CSV of table", "Copy JSON of table", and "Copy HTML of table".
+Each option should result in a table with everything aligned correctly, leaving some cells empty and others duplicated as necessary.
 - [ ] "Copy markdown link to here" copies a markdown link for the page with an HTML element ID from where the page was right-clicked, if one exists there.
 - [ ] "Copy markdown of selection", by default, copies markdown of the selected text (including all of the page's formatting that markdown supports), and a markdown link containing a text fragment and possibly an HTML element ID.
 - [ ] "Copy markdown of image" copies markdown of the image using the image's URL and any alt text.